andreaceccanti/iam-tutorial/README.md

-# iam-tutorial
-An INDIGO IAM and related technologies
+# INDIGO IAM integration tutorial

+## Requirements

+A recent version of docker and docker-compose (19.03 is fine).